-How to stop cyber security threats from the inside
+Lock down cyber security threats from inside your business

 As the world watched the details of last year’s Equifax data breach, one of the United States’ biggest hacking scandals in history, unfold, we recently learned that the company’s former CEO, Richard Smith, blamed the entire fiasco on just one IT technician who failed to tell Equifax staffers to install a patch designed to eliminate a vulnerability in the Apache Struts system.